mviereck/x11docker/README.md

 Though, no sandbox solution in the wild can provide a perfect secure protection, and Docker even with enhanced security settings from x11docker is no exception.

 Using Docker with x11docker as a sandbox is not intended to run obviously evil software.
 Rather use it as:
+ - Compatibility environment to run software that is hard or impossible to install on host due to dependency issues.
  - Development environment to collect libraries, compiler and so on to keep the host clean.
  - Development environment to mitigate damage caused by unexpected/buggy behaviour.
  - Security layer for software that may be malicious in worst case.
 Examples: Internet browser with Javascript enabled, or wine with Windows applications.